xueshanf/vagrant-faqs/README.md

 When I run `vagrant global-status`, it shows up in running state, but I won't be able to use `vagrant destroy`, `vagrant gloabl-status --prune` to get rid of it.

-The follow clean up process worked in this my case.
+The follow clean up process worked in my case.
 First find it in VirtualBox manager, save its state, unregister it, then you should be able to prune it.
 These are the steps:

 * Find the box you want to cleanup: